PaulWebster/RadioFrance/README.md

 **Mouv' stations supported:**
 Mouv'
 ~~Mouv'Xtra~~ (Replaced by 100% Mix)
-Classics, DanceHall, R'N'B, Rap US, Rap Français, 100% Mix
+Classics, DanceHall, R'N'B, Rap US, Rap Français, 100% Mix, Kids'n Family

 **Other Radio France (general) stations supported:**
 France Inter
 France Info
 France Musique
 France Culture
+Frnce Bleu (40+ stations)

 Note: Radio France does not always provide track information in a timely manner - so if you find that sometimes no new details arrive then check on the FIP site or their mobile app to see if they have the same problem.